nicmart-dev/linguistnow/README.md

 ### Auth

-- Google OAuth2 access and refresn tokens saved to state alongside user profile, and in Airtable user table
-- When checking for user availability in Dashboard page, access token read from Airtable and passed to n8n workflow to use to connect to Google Calendar API
+The app is using Google OAuth2 authentication.
+See related design information [here](https://github.com/nicmart-dev/linguistnow/wiki/Google-Authentication).

 ## Roadmap

 I am using GitHub Project to manage the roadmap and Kanban board.
-Please see the public roadmap here: https://github.com/users/nicmart-dev/projects/1/views/6
+Please see the public roadmap [here](https://github.com/users/nicmart-dev/projects/1/views/6).

 ![alt text](./readme_images/roadmap.png)

 ## Nice-to-haves

-PLease see the nice to have [backlog list](https://github.com/users/nicmart-dev/projects/1/views/8)
+Please see the nice to have [backlog list](https://github.com/users/nicmart-dev/projects/1/views/8)

 Examples: